Last Updated on

 The compact design comes with a padded handlebar for extra safety and comfort.
 The trampoline doesn’t have springs, so there’s no risk of pinched fingers.

 This is one of the best trampolines for kids in terms of safety features.
 It is one of the best selling trampolines in the entire category and our pick for the best trampoline for toddlers.
-Aimed a young children, the Little Tikes Trampoline is an excellent tool in a parents arsenal.
+Aimed at young children, the Little Tikes Trampoline is an excellent tool in a parent’s arsenal.
 Pop your toddler on here and watch them burn all that energy off.
 This product is extremely light (15 pounds and 3 feet wide) hence very easy to transport from one place to another allowing you to move it from one room to the next or say out on the porch.

 - Size: 180 x 34 inches

 - Weight Capacity: 375 pounds